AGulev/defold-extension-unity-ads/README.md

 end
 ```

-If you have any questions or suggestions contact: me@agulev.com
+If you have any issues, questions or suggestions please [create an issue](https://github.com/AGulev/DefVideoAds/issues) or contact me: me@agulev.com